chemotronix/PL-Genesis-Modular/README.md

 ## Project Overview

-This project aims to create a digital replica of an African community to facilitate inclusive planning and decision-making of smart cities.
+This project aims to create a digital replica of communities to facilitate inclusive planning and decision-making of smart cities.
 The digital twin integrates various data sources, including satellite imagery, GIS data, and potentially smart payment data, and utilizes AI/ML models to extract valuable insights.
 The project provides policymakers, NGOs, and other stakeholders with a platform to simulate interventions and assess their potential impact on the community as we build future cities.

 ## Problem Statement